FDio/csit/docs/report/vpp_performance_tests/packet_latency_graphs/index.rst

 test.
 Box plots are used to show the Minimum, Median and Maximum packet latency per test.

-*Title of each graph* is a regex (regular expression) matching all throughput test cases plotted on this graph, *X-axis labels* are indices of individual test suites executed by
-FD.io test executor vpp performance jobs that created result output file used as data source for the graph, *Y-axis labels* are measured packet Latency [uSec] values, and the *Graph legend* lists the plotted test suites and their indices.
+*Title of each graph* describes the packet path, testbed topology, processor architecture, packet size, number of cores and threads used by workers and DUT configuration, *X-axis labels* are indices of individual test suites executed by FD.io test executor vpp performance jobs that created result output file used as data source for the graph, *Y-axis labels* are measured packet Latency [uSec] values, and the *Graph legend* lists the plotted test suites and their indices.
 Latency is reported for concurrent symmetric bi-directional flows, separately for each direction: i) West-to-East:
 TGint1-to-SUT1-to-SUT2-to-TGint2, and ii) East-to-West:
 TGint2-to-SUT2-to-SUT1-to-TGint1.